Fr. Charles Irvin

 Today’s Gospel presents us with John the Baptist, the last and the greatest of the Old Testament prophets.
-He was issuing a call for national repentance, proclaiming the advent of the Kingdom of God with the coming of the Messiah, and the need to repent and change our individual ways of human living.
+He was issuing a call for national repentance, proclaiming the advent of the Kingdom of God with the coming of the Messiah, and the need to repent and change our own individual ways of human living.
 His audience must have wondered how all of their national problems were connected with their own personal lives.
 If God’s Kingdom was about to be established, how could any one individual hasten or hinder its arrival?
-If the entire Jewish people needed to repent and convert.
-Of what consequence was the conversion of any one individual?
+If the entire Jewish people needed to repent and convert, of what consequence was the conversion of any one individual?
 “What ought we do?” was their critical question.
 It is likewise our critical question.
 Their society was like our society.
 God’s answer to their question and ours was and is: Everything depends upon YOU!

 Political corruption?
 People abusing their privileges as holders of the public trust?
-Certainly there was a lot of such abuse back when John the Baptist was calling for a house cleaning.
+Certainly there was a lot of such abuse back when John the Baptist was calling for a national house cleaning.
 Likewise we, too, in our times, know of political corruption, those using their offices of public service for their own private and personal gain.
 What could individuals do about it?
 Probably not much.
 But nothing would change unless individuals changed.
 Individuals could do something rather than simply do nothing.
 John seemed to think it would make a difference if even one governmental official cleaned up his way of conduct and started running a honest operation.

 Violence?
 Abuse of power?
 Abuse of others?
 The people in John’s society certainly suffered those things.
 So do we.
-And to the extent that we refrain from using our positions of privilege in order to abuse, humiliate and demean others, to that extent the boundaries of violence and abuse of others will be extended away from us as a people.
+And to the extent that we refrain from using our positions of privilege in order to abuse, humiliate and demean others, to that extent the boundaries of violence and abuse of others will be pushed away from us as a people.

 The sad state of our world can be traced back to our own arrogance – both individual and partisan.
-Intellectual superiority deployed upon others, military dominance and our own economic prosperity, improperly imposed on others whom we judge to be lesser persons, leads to resentment, bitterness and eventually anger and hatred.
+Intellectual superiority deployed upon others, military dominance, and our own economic prosperity improperly imposed on others whom we judge to be lesser persons leads to resentment, bitterness, and eventually anger and hatred.
 Violence is the inevitable result.

 We must see again that morality is not simply a private matter.
-We must challenge that nonsense that seduces us with the myth of free market morals.
+We must challenge the nonsense that seduces us with the myth of free market morals.
 Morality is a public matter that involves us in sharing our common weal, a common good into which we contribute our individual and personal lives.

 John the Baptist’s voice still heralds the coming of God’s Kingdom amongst us.
-His call for repentance and conversion remains just as valid today as back then.
+His call for repentance and conversion remains just as valid today as it was back then.
 Everything depends upon what each and every individual does in his or her own personal life.
 Salvation will not be assured and society will not be changed, unless each individual recognizes the absolute necessity for personal conversion and change.